GrahamCobb/dlna-media-archive/README.md

             If local renderers should not also be considered, specify '--wait 0' as well.
 See also the description below about how renderer names interact with --location.

+    --stop  Stop playback of the current track but do not start another.
+            Note that any track URL is ignored: this is to make it easy to recall an earlier playback command but add "--stop" to just stop the playback.

     --dry-run
             Do not actually play file.